injemaster83/GettingAndCleaningData/README.md

 using the mean statistic, grouped by subject and activity.
 So, for every combination of subject and activity (180 in total), the mean of every one of the 66 features was calculated.
 As a result, the final tidy dataset contains 180 rows and 68 variables, with "subject" and "activity" as key.
 This dataset was exported as text with the name "tidy_data.txt".
+NOTE: The tidy data file (tidy_data.txt) was uploaded in the Course Project page in Coursera AND in the GitHub repo.

 ##Annex

 At the end ot the "run_analysis.R" file, you can find auxiliary code used for creating the Code Book.
-The file "details.txt", referenced in this code, is included in this repo.
+The file "details.txt", referenced in this code, is included in the GitHub repo.